woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 Requires at least: 4.9
 Tested up to: 5.0
 Requires PHP: 5.2
-Stable tag: 1.2.0
+Stable tag: 1.3.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

 WooCommerce Blocks are the easiest, most flexible way to display your products on posts and pages!
-Using the original "Products Block", your displayed products can be filtered by category, sale status, or a variety of other fields.
-You can even make a custom list of hand-picked products to display.

-New for 1.2.0: We've added a stand-alone Product Category block to simplify the experience and improve the category search and selection UI.
-Be on the lookout for additional stand-alone blocks in future releases.
+New for version 1.3.0: We've added six new blocks!

+**NEW: Featured Product Block**
+Select and display a single product in a new, high impact fashion.
+Control text alignment, hide or show the price and description, add a color overlay, change the button call to action, and override the product photo.

+**NEW: Hand-Picked products Block**
+Display a grid of hand picked products.
+Products can be ordred in various ways.

+**NEW: Best Selling Products Block**
+Display a grid of your best selling products, filterable by category.

+**NEW: Top Rated Products Block**
+Display a grid of your top rated products, filterable by category.

+**NEW: Newest Products Block**
+Display a grid of your newest products, filterable by category.

+**NEW: On Sale Products Block**
+Display a grid of on sale products, filterable by category.

+**Products by Category Block**
+Display a grid of products from your selected category, or categories.
+Products can be ordered in various ways.

+We've also improved the category selection filter.
+If you select two or more categories, you can now chose to show products that include ANY or ALL selected categories.

 == Getting Started ==